Q: What is a Dedicated Host?

 Q: Should I consider a purchase of a Dedicated Host Reservation as CAPEX or OPEX?

-AWS does not provide accounting advice and we recommend that you ask your accountant to answer this question.
+Amazon Web Services does not provide accounting advice and we recommend that you ask your accountant to answer this question.
 We also recommend that your accountant review the definition of the EC2 Dedicated Host and a Dedicated Host Reservation before making an operational expense vs. capital expense judgment.

 Q: Can I uniquely identify a Dedicated Host?